ExtensionEngine/tech-guide/recipes/automated-testing.md

 ### Visual Tests

-The type of test where test runner navigates to browser page, takes snapshot and then compares the snapshots with the reference snapshot.
+The type of test where test runner navigates to browser page, takes snapshot and then compares the snapshot with the reference snapshot.

 Visual tests allow you to quickly cover large portions of the application, ensuring that changes in the UI are detected without writing complex test cases.